digital-fabric/polyphony/docs/main-concepts/design-principles.md

 ---
 layout: page
 title: Design Principles
-nav_order: 1
+nav_order: 5
-parent: Technical Overview
+parent: Main Concepts
-permalink: /technical-overview/design-principles/
+permalink: /main-concepts/design-principles/
-prev_title: A Gentle Introduction to Polyphony
+prev_title: Extending Polyphony
-next_title: Concurrency the Easy Way
 ---
 # Design Principles

-Polyphony was created in order to enable creating high-performance concurrent applications in Ruby, by utilizing Ruby fibers together with the [libev](http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod) event reactor library.
+Polyphony was created in order to enable developing high-performance concurrent applications in Ruby using a fluent, compact syntax and API.
+Polyphony enables fine-grained concurrency - the splitting up of operations into a large number of concurrent tasks, each concerned with small part of the whole and advancing at its own pace.

+a single Ruby process may spin up millions of concurrent fibers.

+, by utilizing Ruby fibers together with the [libev](http://pod.tst.eu/http://cvs.schmorp.de/libev/ev.pod) event reactor library.
 Polyphony's design is based on the following principles: